 Minimum Age 18

 Our AIARE Level 1 Courses are designed for people looking to build a foundation for safe Backcountry travel.
 This comprehensive 3-day course focuses on hazard evaluation, decision-making and companion rescue in avalanche terrain.
-One full field day is devoted to slope evaluation, route finding, and risk management.
+Day one is spent in the classroom in Boulder while one full field day is devoted to slope evaluation, route finding, and risk management.
 These courses include proper instruction for basic safety and protocols for safe backcountry travel.
 Over the 3-days you will learn the skills and tools needed to navigate the winter mountains and evaluate the snowpack when traveling through avalanche terrain.

 Prerequisites for touring during our Avalanche Courses: For the field component of these courses, you must have appropriate alpine touring (AT), telemark or split-board equipment.
 If you’re new to Backcountry Touring, consider participating in one of our Backcountry Basics Ski Days prior to your course.
 You DO NOT need to be an advanced skier or boarder, but you should be able to ascend moderate slopes using skins and descend downhill effectively in a variety of snow conditions.
 Other required gear (pack, transceiver, probe) is available for rent from JHMG.
 Please call ahead for availability.